If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

 Ever since 2015, there has been a call to action for publicly engaging in walking.
 This is a valuable perspective used to “get America moving.”

-But this can be quite confusing for people when trying to see the difference between achieving health and fitness.
+But this can be unclear for people when trying to see the difference between achieving health and fitness.

 Walking may work as a form of physical activity and be beneficial as an exercise for one person.
 Still, for another, it may simply be physical activity that does not give any exercise benefits.

-Exercise produces stress that then stimulates some cellular response, generating the need for new and sustained adaptation.
+Exercise produces stress that stimulates cellular response, generating the need for new and sustained adaptation.

-The application of the principle of overload is important to understand and assist in differentiating exercise and physical activity.
+Applying the overload principle is important to understand and assist in differentiating exercise and physical activity.

-Overload is the principle that states stress is applied over what the body is usually accustomed to in order to promote the improvement of fitness.
+Overload is the principle that states stress is applied over what the body is usually accustomed to promote fitness improvement.

 The body does many things with this overload principle.